UMR 1166 – Cardiovascular and Metabolic Diseases

 Study of cardiovascular diseases mainly linked to atherothrombosis, from therapeutic strategies to preventive education.

-Expertise in cardiovascular epidemiology and randomised clinical trials.
+Expertise in cardiovascular epidemiology and randomized clinical trials.

 Led by Dr Sophie NADAUD and Dr Elise BALSE

-Cardiovascular diseases, such as atrial fibrillation, heart failure and arterial hypertension, are the main causes of mortality worldwide in modern countries, and their morbidity and prevalence will continue to increase in the coming years as the population ages.
-In France, they led to more than one million hospital admissions in 2016.
+Cardiovascular diseases, such as atrial fibrillation, heart failure, or hypertension, are the leading causes of mortality worldwide in modern countries, and their morbidity and prevalence will continue to increase in the coming years as the population ages.
+In France, they resulted in more than one million hospitalizations in 2016.

-Pulmonary hypertension is a rare, life-limiting cardiovascular disorder characterised by occlusive remodelling of the distal pulmonary vasculature, ultimately leading to right heart failure.
-Cardiovascular diseases are often complex disorders that share common pathophysiological mechanisms.
-Our team is interested in deciphering the molecular and cellular players involved in the remodelling processes that lead to these diseases.
-These alterations are associated with complex rearrangements at tissue and cellular level, and we are studying the molecular and cellular plasticity drivers that characterise cardiovascular remodelling during atrial fibrillation, heart failure, senescence and pulmonary hypertension.
+Pulmonary hypertension is a rare, life-threatening cardiovascular disorder characterized by occlusive remodeling of the distal pulmonary vasculature, ultimately leading to right-sided heart failure.
+Cardiovascular diseases are often complex conditions that share pathophysiological mechanisms.
+Our team focuses on deciphering the molecular and cellular players involved in the remodeling processes that lead to these pathologies.
+These alterations are associated with complex tissue- and cell-level rearrangements, and we study the drivers of molecular and cellular plasticity that characterize cardiovascular remodeling in atrial fibrillation, heart failure, senescence, and pulmonary hypertension.

 Team 4 – Cellular and Systemic Lipid Metabolism in Diseases